wusung/Solar-Tweaks/README.md

 - Fork the repository and make your own modifications and then open a [pull request](https://github.com/Solar-Tweaks/Solar-Tweaks/pulls)
 - You can [submit bugs](https://github.com/Solar-Tweaks/Solar-Tweaks/issues)
-- Help other users in our [Discord server](https://discord.gg/SolarTweaks)
+- Help other users in our [Discussions page](https://github.com/orgs/Solar-Tweaks/discussions)